 An informative and impactful remembrance of our history and also highly recommended.
 One of Amsterdam’s most emotive attractions.
 Book tickets in advance to avoid disappointment.

 For beer lovers, this is is a walkthrough the history of this world famous beer, which has its origins in Amsterdam.
-More info in the official website.
+Book tickets.

 In a city famous for its canals, how could you miss the experience of seeing it through them?
 There are many ways to do this in Amsterdam, try this canal boat cruise, or why not try a beer boat?
 You are in Amsterdam after all.